 MONUMENTS TO ANCIENT DYNASTIES

 The great necropolises at Giza and Saqqara, and those of the Valley of the Kings and Queens, belong to the symbolic west of the Nile.
-While the city sleeps, join an esteemed archaeologist for a dawn visit to the pyramids at Giza, which reveals them in moments of quiet beauty.
-At Luxor, follow the gods into the afterlife for an expert-led exploration of the necropolis of Queen Hatshepsut or the tomb of Queen Nefertari, and gain private access to Seti I or Tutankhamen’s tomb in the Valley of the Kings.
+While the city sleeps, join Emma Bonthorne, an archaeologist, for a dawn visit to the pyramids at Giza, which reveals them in moments of quiet beauty.
+At Luxor, follow the gods into the afterlife for an expert-led exploration of the necropolis of Queen Hatshepsut or the tomb of Queen Nefertari in the company of Emma Bonthorne, and gain private access to Seti I or Tutankhamen’s tomb in the Valley of the Kings.
 On the Nile’s east bank, discover the temples of Luxor and Karnak, recently re-joined by the magnificent, restored Avenue of Sphinxes.